 - Elvis Always Dug Good Banana Eating

 - Every Apple Does Go Bad Eventually

 You may have at some point wondered why the instrument is tuned this way.
 What is it that has created this tuning configuration in the first place?
 And who decides such a thing?

 The guitar is tuned to a series of fourths and one major third.
 This is quite different from other stringed instruments that have been tuned in fifths.

 There are a few reasons for this.
-The main consideration is the amount of notes available across all strings with the guitar tuned in fourths.
+The main consideration is the number of notes available across all strings with the guitar tuned in fourths.
 Chords are easier to play and include more, making them more musical as well.

 Another reason is the longer scale length on the guitar (25 inches) as compared to the violin (17 inches).
-It would be harder for your fretting hand to connect all the notes in many chords if the strings were tuned farther apart.
+It would be harder for your fretting hand to connect all the notes in many chords if the strings were tuned differently.

 And while you can tune the instrument anyway which way you like, this configuration also makes it much easier on your wrist.
 Especially with the way we hold the instrument in our lap or hang it from our shoulder.